-- 1. Install $\mu$ Vision. - 2.
-From the $\mu$ Vision menu bar, select Project > New $\mu$ Vision Project. - 3.
-Select an empty folder and enter the project name (for example, hello).
+- 1. Install μVision. - 2.
+From the μ Vision menu bar, select Project > New μ Vision Project. - 3.
+Select an empty folder and enter the project name, for example, hello.
 Click Save, which creates an empty project file with the specified name (hello.uvprojx).
 The Select Device for Target dialog box opens. - 4.
-Select SSE-300-MPS3 and click OK.
+Select SSF-300-MPS3 and click OK.

-The device selection defines essential tool settings such as compiler controls, the memory layout for the linker, and the Flash programming algorithms.
+The device selection defines essential tool settings like compiler controls, the memory layout for the linker, and the Flash programming algorithms.

-6.2.2 Add software components to your project
+6.3.2 Add software components to your project